-For more information, see chapter Dithering.
+For more information, see Dithering.

-5.7 Options for Best Results on a Printer
+5.7 Options for best results on a printer

 Regular laser printers use a resolution of 600-1200 DPI.
 For best results on printers, choose a resolution of the same value.
 In this case, it is also important to generate black and white image and thus set the bits per pixel to 1.
-So the command would look like this:
+The command looks like this:

-Example: Create a bi-tonal, 1200 DPI, CCITT G4 compressed TIFF.
+Example: Create a bitonal, 1200 DPI, CCITT G4 compressed TIFF.